jinhuca/Crystal/README.md

 * ```Crystal.Core``` has been building based upon the original <a href="https://www.microsoft.com/en-us/download/details.aspx?id=22379">```Microsoft Composite Application Guidance for WPF```</a> in 2008, and the Prism in 2009 under Microsoft Patterns and Practices, and now in Github <a href="https://github.com/prism">```Prism```</a>.

-The ```Crystal.Core``` have been created significant different from Prism, and targeted the applications for modern .NET 5.0 and above.
-It contains a default Dependency Injector, Module Management, and other features to provide ```complete``` toolkits for developers.
+The ```Crystal.Core``` have been created for modern applications targeting .NET 5.0 and above.
+It contains an integrated Dependency Injector, Module Management, and other features to provide ```complete``` toolkits for developers.
 <br/>

 #### Time line for Building Composite Applications: ####